BurkhardHeim/cvsToWx/README.md

   #### 4.'aCrunchlist1RAW'
-  most basic HTA/HTML plotter can be easily changed from hta to html by just typing differet format afile.hta <=> afile.html
+  most basic HTA/HTML plotter can be easily changed from hta to html by just typing differet format afile.hta <=> afile.html, u,
+  Hello Microsoft ;), the hta runs
+  Haskell generated VB.script that cannot be displayed in (firefox,..)

   writes senio, writes Html, using global variables
        => writes: TESTGuiVal.hta